dotnet/linker/docs/design/feature-attributes.md

 ### RequiresFeatureAttribute

-`RequiresFeatureAttribute` on a static constructor warns.
+`RequiresFeatureAttribute` on a static constructor is disallowed.

 `RequiresFeatureAttribute` on a method that already has a _feature requirement_ due to another attribute is allowed.